mtpearce/mtpearce.github.io/publications.md

 <h5>2001</h5>
 <ul class="publications">

   <li>Pearce, M. T. & Wiggins, G. (2001).  <a href="assets/papers/PearceEtAl2001.pdf">Towards a framework for the evaluation of machine compositions.</a>  In <i>Proceedings of the AISB'01 Symposium on Artificial Intelligence and Creativity in the Arts and Sciences</i>, (pp.22-32).
-Brighton, UK: SSAISB.</li>
+SSAISB.</li>

   <li>Pearce, M. T. (2001).
 Report on the ICCBR'01 Workshop on Creative Systems. <i>AISB Quarterly</i> 106, 6-7. </li>
 </ul>